q2a/q2a.github.io/services.md

 ## Community support

-The [Question2Answer Q&A site][QA] provides free support from the community.
+The [Question2Answer Q&A site](https://www.question2answer.org/qa/) provides free support from the community.
 Check out these help posts to ensure you have the best chances of getting your questions answered:

 - [How to ask a good question?](https://www.question2answer.org/qa/82349/how-to-ask-a-good-question)
 - [What does it mean if my question is closed?](https://www.question2answer.org/qa/82357/what-does-it-mean-if-my-question-is-closed)